wzyb-52/cs61a/Notes/notes.md

 ### 1.1 Getting started

 The high productivity of computer science is only possible because the discipline is built upon an elegant and powerful set of fundamental ideas.
-All computing begins with **representing information**, specifying **logic** to proces it, and designing **abstractions** that manage the complexity of that logic.
+All computing begins with **representing information**, specifying **logic** to process it, and designing **abstractions** that manage the complexity of that logic.
 Mastering these fundamentals will require us to understand precisely **how computers interpret computer programs and carry out computational processes**.

 > This fundamental ideas have long been taught using the classic textbook *Structure and Interpretation of Computer Programs* ([SICP](http://mitpress.mit.edu/sicp)).